 General and administrative expenses include items such as compensation costs (including stock-based compensation awards), professional services and costs associated with development activities.
-General and administrative expenses increased by \$3.2 million, or 4.9%, for the year ended December 31, 2020, as compared to the year ended December 31, 2019.
-This is primarily attributable to the negative impact from severance and stock acceleration charges of \$6.3 million, related to the departure of our former chief financial officer which were partially offset by lower payroll costs primarily attributable to the temporary closures of our TRS Properties due to COVID-19 and lower bonus expense.
+General and administrative expenses decreased by \$7.3 million, or 10.7%, for the year ended December 31, 2021, as compared to the year ended December 31, 2020.
+This is primarily attributable to the negative impact from severance and stock acceleration charges of \$6.3 million, related to the departure of our former chief financial officer as well as lower costs at our TRS Properties of \$2.3 million primarily due to the sale of the operations of Hollywood Casino Perryville effective July 1, 2021, partially offset by higher bonus accruals in the current year.